-We remained active in San Francisco Women's Liberation, We attended intergroup We remained active in San Francisco Women's Liberation.
-We attended intergroup around women's rights, We wanted to see San Francisco Women's Liberation transformof women with a socialist program.
+became The Socialist Workshop.
+THE SOCIALIST WORKSHOP We remained active in San Francisco Women's Liberation.
+We attended intergroup recently to Revolutionary Women of the Bay Area.
+Our emphasis at this time is on the council meetings, mass conferences and workshops and we participated in struggles construction of a strong, nation-wide, revolutionary organization to fight the oppression around women's Liberation transformof women's Liberation transformof women with a socialist program.
 There are groups in Austin, New York City and itself from a loose conglomeration of small groups into a strong militant organization.
-Boston who are in general agreement with our principles and program and it is with Together with a few other groups, we called for a political conference of all individuals thehope of uniting with more such groups and individuals across the country that we and groups in the area who wanted to discuss what our principles and program should have begun to publish WOMEN AND REVOLUTION.

-be.
-Many women responded to this call and attended the two-day conference, but some of them came to argue against having any political program at all.
-We had come prewith us in building the kind of revolutionary women's liberation organization we all need,
+Boston who are in general agreement with our principles and program and it is with Together with a few other groups, we called for a political conference of all individuals thehope of uniting with more such groups and individuals across the country that we and groups in the area who wanted to discuss what our principles and program and program and program should have begun to publish WOMEN AND REVOLUTION.
+We invite you to exchange information with us, debate with us, criticize us, and join of them came to argue against having any political program at all.
+We had come pre-with us in building the kind of revolutionary women's liberation organization we all need.

-Women and Revolution The Newspaper of

-Revolutionary Women's Liberation

-Editor: Dale Ross

-Co-Editors: Helene Brosius

-Anne Sebesta Anne Sebesta

-Corresponding Editors:

-Austin - Nedy Day

-Boston - Judy Kukich

-New York - Karen Miles

-Subscription: 50¢ for 5 issues

-Address: P.O.Box 40663 San Francisco, Calif.
-94140

-Telephone: (415)648-3029
+The Newspaper of Revolutionary Women's Liberation Editor: Dale Ross Co-Editors: Helene Brosius Anne Sebesta Anne Sebesta Corresponding Editors: Austin - Nedy Day Boston - Judy Kukich New York - Karen Miles Subscription: 50¢ for 5 issues Address: P.O.Box 40663 San Francisco, Calif.94140 Telephoné: (415)848-3029